Bulgarian political crisis (2021–2026): April 2021 election

 The election took place on 4 April 2021, and was scheduled as a regular election following four years since the 2017 election.

-Borisov's governing coalition lost its majority, with the government-supporting parties falling from a combined 134 seats to 75 out of 240, with only GERB staying in the National Assembly.
-In contrast, all three of the "parties of change" groupings entered the national assembly, winning a total of 92 seats, with 51 of these coming from Slavi Trifonov's ITN.
+Borisov's governing coalition lost its majority in the 240-seat National Assembly, with the government-supporting parties falling from a combined 134 seats to 75, and only GERB remained in the National Assembly.

+In contrast, all three of the "parties of change" groupings entered the national assembly, winning a total of 92 seats, with 51 of these belonging to Slavi Trifonov's ITN.
 The Socialist Party (BSPzB) also suffered its worst result in a democratic election.
-The election also saw turnout drop 3.5pp to 49.1%.
+The election also saw turnout drop 3.5 percentage points to 49.1%.
 The "Anti-Corruption" bloc ruled out working with Borisov and GERB, and as such it was unlikely any government would be formed.
-President Rumen Radev gave first mandate to GERB as the largest party, who failed to form a government with the former foreign minister, Daniel Mitov, as the nominated Prime Ministerial candidate.
-The second mandate was offered to ITN, who refused after GERB had suggested it would be willing to support an ITN-led government.
+President Rumen Radev gave first mandate to GERB as the largest party, who failed to form a government with the former foreign minister, Daniel Mitov, as the nominated prime minister.

+The second mandate was offered to ITN, which refused after GERB had suggested it would be willing to support an ITN-led government.
 Radev gave the final mandate to Korneliya Ninova of the BSPzB, who refused to form a government after the "parties of change" refused to work with them.

 Stefan Yanev was appointed by Radev to lead an interim government, and a snap election was called for 11 July.